-NOTES: This variable was an IHS derived variable but has also been is included on the APS datasets.
+NOTES: This variable is included on the APS datasets.
 Includes only ordinary tobacco which is smoked.
 Exclude any reference to snuff, tobacco or tobacco products that are chewed or sucked or herbal tobaccos.
 Exclude e-cigarettes.

 This is a derived variable using CIGNOW and SMOKEVER.
 More details can be found in user guide 4.